UK - Agriculture and mining

 Electronics and telecommunications

-Large multinationals such as Sony have factories producing computers and telecommunications equipment.
-British firms make leaders in new fields.
-London and Cardiff are important centres.
+Large multinationals such as Sony have factories producing computers and other electronic equipment.
+British firms like P are leaders in advanced technologies and communication equipment.
+London and Cardiff are important centers.

 Chemicals